-While the government plans to implement JGB Buy-backs in FY2023 as necessary based on market scenes and discussions with market participants, many market participants continue to voice hopes to have Buy-backs continued for Inflation-Indexed Bonds.
-Considering that the development of the Inflation-Indexed Bond market is a key challenge for future JGB Management Policy, the government has set the planned Buy-back amount at 60 billion yen for the April-June quarter of 2023, based on market conditions.
+While the government plans to implement JGB Buy-backs in FY2024 as necessary based on market scenes and discussions with market participants, many market participants continue to voice hopes to have Buy-backs continued for Inflation-Indexed Bonds.
+Considering that the development of the Inflation-Indexed Bond market is a key challenge for JGB Management Policy, the government has set the planned Buy-back amount at 60 billion yen for the April-June quarter of 2024, based on market conditions.

 - Pre-maturity redemption, same as a scheme to retire debt, differs from Buy-back in that the government reserves an option to redeem existing bonds at the face value.
-The Ministry of Finance has stated on its website its vow not to implement the pre-maturity redemption of JGBs. - → 3 A bidding price-spread may be positive or negative.
+The Ministry of Finance has stated on its website its vow not to implement the pre-maturity redemption of JGBs. - © Standard price means the average price cited in the Reference Statistical Prices [Yields] for OTC Bond Transactions published by the Japan Securities Dealers Association on the auction day. - →3 A bidding price-spread may be positive or negative.
 If a bidding price is 101.30 yen against a standard price of 101.00 yen, the bidding price-spread is plus 0.30 yen.
-If a bidding price is 100.70 yen against a standard price of 101.00 yen, however, the bidding price-spread is minus 0.30 yen. - → If bidding price-spreads are positive, priority is placed on smaller absolute values.
+If a bidding price is 100.70 yen against a standard price of 101.00 yen, however, the bidding price-spread is minus 0.30 yen. - If bidding price-spreads are positive, priority is placed on smaller absolute values.
 If bidding price-spreads are negative, however, priority is placed on larger absolute values.

-Fig. 2-24 Mechanisms for Liquidity Enhancement Auctions and Buy-backs
+Fig. 2-25 Mechanisms for Liquidity Enhancement Auctions and Buy-backs

-Fig. 2-25 Transition of the Buy-back Program
+Fig. 2-26 Transition of the Buy-back Program